korhanmd/udacity-map-my-world/README.md

 There are four packages in the project.
 They are `my_robot`, `ball_chaser`, `pgm_map_creator`, and `teleop_twist_keyboard` packages are from previous project.
 Added `mapping.launch` to the `my_robot` package.
 This launch file includes `rtabmap` node for mapping and `rtabmapviz` node for visualization of it.
+Added `teleop.launch` to control robot with teleop keys.

 ## Example screenshot from RTAB-Map Database Viewer